Sarah Pittman, MD

 This Collaborative of the ACR® Learning Network seeks to improve breast cancer detection through screening.

-Suboptimal mammography positioning is the primary factor leading to technically inadequate mammograms.
-Poor mammogram quality contributes to undetected breast cancer.
-In a single-institution study, only 67% of images met the positioning criteria set forth by the American College of Radiology® (ACR®).
-(Pal et al., AJR 2018).
+Suboptimal mammography positioning is the primary factor leading to technically inadequate mammograms, and poor mammogram quality contributes to undetected breast cancer.
+In a single-institution study, only 67% of images met the positioning criteria set forth by the ACR® (Pal et al., AJR 2018).
+To improve mammography positioning, participating facilities are supported in identifying and evaluating opportunities within patient communication, agreement on image quality, data collection and reporting, the development of technologist skill, and communication between radiologists and technologists.

 Problem Statement

-Mammography positioning is variable and inconsistent, leading to possible missed diagnosis of a patient’s cancer.
+Mammography positioning is variable and inconsistent, possibly leading to missed diagnosis of cancer.

 How the Collaborative Works

-Each collaborative site forms an interdisciplinary team of four to six members who participate in the ACR ImPower Program with shared learning alongside a cohort of colleagues from four to six institutions, identifying ways to improve the positioning of screening mammograms
+Each facility forms an interdisciplinary project team consisting of four to six members who participate in the ACR® ImPower Program, alongside a cohort of colleagues from other institutions.
+Together, these teams will receive quality improvement (QI) education and utilize QI tools to identify and test ways to improve mammography positioning.

 Suggested team members: